alexgbor/backloggd-improved-searchbar/README.md

 Feel free to open issues or submit pull requests!

-## License

-MIT License - feel free to use and modify as you wish.

 ## Credits

 Created for the Backloggd community to enhance the game library browsing experience.